 So, this is not an event where you want to wing it at the last minute or take your chances.
 Brazil is already underserved by flights from North America and they’re already expensive.
 Plus there’s the hotel shortage we mentioned (remember all those Olympic attendees sleeping on cruise ships?) and you need tickets for most of the Carnival events.
 There are limited ways for outsiders to take part in the parades too, but not by just showing up and talking your way into a group.

-They’ll also work out your Rio hotel stay, based on knowledge of which of the limited places to stay are fine and which should be avoided.
+A good agency will also work out your Rio hotel stay, based on knowledge of which of the limited places to stay are fine and which should be avoided.
 Since they send business to these properties regularly, they have negotiated rates and an inside track to preferential treatment.

 If Carnival in Rio is on your bucket list, don’t drop the bucket by trying to set up the trip yourself.
 Even though it looks like we can book everything online ourselves, that doesn’t mean we should.
 You’ll probably pay a similar price and have a lot better trip if you call in the experts.
-Get more info at See You in Brazil.